benjhar/JokeAPI-Python/README.md

 ## Errors

 The wrapper can raise multiple different errors depending on what you did wrong.

-### ValueErrors will always be raised with expected errors.

 The errors are descriptive enough that you should be able to solve them with the information provided in the error message.
 If not, feel free to ask me through one of the channels provided below.